robphoenix/diffios/README.md

 [![PyPI](https://img.shields.io/pypi/status/diffios.svg?style=flat-square)](ttps://pypi.python.org/pypi/diffios)
 [![Coveralls](https://img.shields.io/coveralls/robphoenix/diffios.svg?style=flat-square)](https://coveralls.io/github/robphoenix/diffios?branch=master)

+diffios is a Python library which provides a way to compare Cisco IOS configurations against a baseline template, and generate an output detailing the differences between them.

+Where more traditional diff tools, such as Python's [difflib](https://docs.python.org/3.6/library/difflib.html) library, consider lines independently and their order as important, diffios considers hierarchical configuration blocks independently and pays no mind to the order of the lines, only whether they are present or not, in the same way a Cisco device would.

+This means we can declare our expectations in a baseline template, and then compare our device configurations against it. diffios will generate an output which details where our device configurations differ from our expectations.
+For elements we expect to vary, such as hostnames and IP addresses, diffios makes use of variables, and will ignore pre-defined junk lines that bear no relevance on our configuration.

-diffios is a Python library that compares Cisco IOS configurations, outputting the lines of configuration which are additional and which are missing.
-It respects the hierarchical nature of Cisco IOS configurations, uses variables for elements that are expected to differ per config, such as ip addresses, and can ignore junk lines.
-Its goal is to make the compliance auditing of large network estates more manageable.
+The goal of diffios is to make the compliance auditing of large network estates more manageable.

 ## Installation